 Low-Interest Credit Cards

 While low-interest credit cards won’t give you travel rewards or cash back, they have their benefits through lower interest rates, making it affordable to carry card balances.
 That’s the key, you don’t get a benefit if you don’t have a balance, and we’re TRYING to avoid carrying a balance if possible.

-Often, low-interest credit cards will offer 0% introductory annual percentage rates (APR) during a specific period, allowing the pay off of large purchases without paying interest.
-Be careful, because sometimes, once you go past the introductory period and you haven’t paid off the transfer, they’ll add the interest from the BEGINNING of the introductory period.
+Often, low-interest credit cards will offer 0% introductory annual percentage rates (APR) during a specific period, allowing the payoff of large purchases without paying interest.
+Be careful because sometimes, once you go past the introductory period and haven’t paid off the transfer, they’ll add the interest from the BEGINNING of the introductory period.
 It feels like a big slap in the face.
 But, sometimes, juggling these cards (in the short run) can be helpful if it gets you out of a bind.
 We’ve all been there.
 But, to qualify for a low-interest credit card, you generally need a good credit score.

 Balance Transfer Credit Cards

+If you have average credit, the credit card company may not charge annual fees or offer certain rewards only for a fee.
 The best option for those with bad credit is what is known as a “secured” card.
 The idea is that a credit card company doesn’t want the risk of lending money if they don’t have something they can access to repay an outstanding loan if the cardholder doesn’t pay.

 So, the card owner will generally have to pay a set fee as a security deposit which is returned once the cardholder closes the credit card account or upgrades to an unsecured credit card.
-That’s only if you close it in good standing, and don’t owe them anything.
+That’s only if you close it in good standing and don’t owe them anything.
 Over time, the secured card offers a less expensive option for those with bad credit because unsecured cards usually charge insanely high-interest rates.